NEOCompToronto/NEOCompetition/README.md

 #### Adapter

-*Adapter* is a customizable component connecting *terminals* and *Tunneo*. *Adapter* implements **NEOT Interfaces**, and provides standardized *data* and *signal* with NEOT node via *Tunneo*.
+*Adapter* is a customizable component connecting *devices* and *Tunneo*. *Adapter* implements **NEOT Interfaces**, and provides standardized *data* and *signal* with NEOT node via *Tunneo*.

-*NEOT Protocol* is open to 3rd party, such as terminal manufacturers and indie developers.
+*NEOT Protocol* is open to 3rd party, such as device manufacturers and indie developers.
 Everyone who wants to connect their IoT devices to NEOT to leverage the power of blockchain and PDNE service is free to join in, no permission required.
 We call these developers as **Adapter Developers**.

 Once released, *NEOT Protocol* will be kept fixed except serious issue founded, providing *adapter developers* the best flexibility and reduce their cost of forced updates or re-deployment.